nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Suarez’s speakeasy.
 It was a new world for Jake and he took it easily.
 That was his natural
 way, wherever he went, whatever new people he met.
-It had helped him over many a bad crossing at Brest at Havre and in London....
-Take it easy ... take life easy.
+It had helped him over many a bad crossing at Brest at Havre and in London.<span class="three-dots"></span>Take it easy<span class="three-dots"></span>take life easy.
 Sometimes he was disgusted with life, but he was never frightened of it.

 Jake had never seen colored women so carefully elegant as these